chirino/mqtt-benchmark/custom-scenario.md

   and follow the [setup instructions](http://code.google.com/p/simple-build-tool/wiki/Setup) but instead of setting up the sbt script to use `sbt-launch.jar "$@"` please use `sbt-launch.jar "$*"` instead.

-* run: `sbt update` in the stomp-benchmark directory
+* run: `sbt update` in the mqtt-benchmark directory

 ## Running a Custom Scenario